 (The writer is a journalist, a screenwriter and content developer who believes in the insanity of words, in print or otherwise.
 Follow him on Twitter: @RanjibMazumder)

-(This piece is from The Quint’s archives and was first published on 23 November 2015, It is now being republished to mark the birth anniversary of the legendary playback singer, Geeta Dutt.)
+(This piece is from The Quint’s archives and was first published on 23 November 2015, It is now being republished to mark the death anniversary of the legendary playback singer, Geeta Dutt.)